 Oral appliances are similar to mouthguards and cover and protect teeth from bruxism.
 This treatment can be worn overnight to take the pressure off of the jaw.
 Oral appliances also help patients who suffer from teeth clenching and grinding.

-Treat TMJ Today
+Address Your TMJ Issues Today